MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com3-progid.md

 ---
 title: com3:ProgId
-description: A programmatic identifier (ProgID) that can be associated with a CLSID. ms.date: 04/04/2020 ms.topic: reference
+description: A programmatic identifier (ProgID) that can be associated with a CLSID (com3:ProgId). ms.date: 04/04/2020 ms.topic: reference
 keywords: windows 10, uwp, schema, manifest, com